vibewell25/vibewell/docs/docs/guides/accessibility-audit.md

-# Accessibility Audit for Vibewell Platform
+# Accessibility Audit for VibeWell Platform

 ## Executive Summary

-This accessibility audit examines the Vibewell platform's compliance with the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards.
+This accessibility audit examines the VibeWell platform's compliance with the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards.
 The audit identifies current accessibility strengths, areas for improvement, and provides specific recommendations to enhance the platform's accessibility for all users, including those with disabilities.

 ## Scope

-The audit covers the following areas of the Vibewell platform:
+The audit covers the following areas of the VibeWell platform:
 - User interface components
 - Navigation and wayfinding
 - Forms and input mechanisms